Frederick Bohn Fisher

-Frederick Bohn Fisher (14 February 1882 – 15 April 1938) was a bishop of the Methodist Episcopal Church, elected in 1920.
+Frederick Bohn Fisher (14 February 1882 – 15 April 1938) was an American bishop of the Methodist Episcopal Church, elected in 1920.
 He also gained notability as a pastor, missionary, author, and official in the Methodist missionary and men's movements.
 He is also one of the founders of the prestigious Mount Hermon School, Darjeeling.
 The yellow house in Mount Hermon School is named after him as Fisher House.

 Birth and family

 Fisher was born in Greencastle, Pennsylvania.
 He was of English ancestry, the son of James Edward and Josephine (née Shirey) Fisher.
 He married Edith Jackson on 4 February 1903.
 In 1924 he married Welthy Honsinger.

 Education

 He graduated from Muncie Central High School.
 He earned both B.S. and A.B. degrees from Asbury University in 1902.
 He studied at both Boston University and Harvard Divinity School, 1907–1908.

 Ordained ministry and missionary service

 Fisher entered the North Indiana Annual Conference of the Methodist Episcopal Church, serving as pastor in Kokomo, Indiana (1903).
 He then went as a missionary to Agra, India (the North West India Conference), serving 1904–1905.
 He transferred his conference membership to the New England Annual Conference, serving the First Methodist Episcopal Church in Boston (1907).

 Rev. Fisher then became the Eastern Field Secretary for the Board of Foreign Missions of the Methodist Episcopal Church (1911–1912).
 He was then appointed the General Secretary of the Laymen's Missionary Movement of his denomination (1913–1915), then the Associate General Secretary of the Laymen's Missionary Movement in the U.S. and Canada (beginning in 1916), transferring his conference membership back to the North Indiana Conference in 1913.
 His office was located at 1 Madison Avenue, New York City.
 He resided in Edgewater, New Jersey.

 Rev. Fisher was a delegate to the World's Missionary Conference in Edinburgh, 1910.
 He was a Trustee of Asbury College, as well.
 In his official capacities, he organized conventions of Methodist Men in Indianapolis (1913), Boston (1914), and Columbus, Ohio (1915).
 The volumes Militant Methodism, New England Methodism, and The Challenge of Today were produced as a result.